 Take for example, that only 7% of people with back pain are ever referred to PT.
 That’s 90% of what we treat at our clinic, and over 90% of our clients get resolution of symptoms and return to active lifestyles.
 Instead what you see are stories like what 12 News published the other day.
 The headline reads “Scottsdale Doctor Pays 400k For Accepting Monetary Gifts from Chandler-Based Opioid Maker.”

 I’m the first person to let you know that I will not hold someone guilty by accusation.
 But Aucom’s razor states that the simplest explanation is usually the one that’s true.
 And the facts of the case are that money went from this company to this doctor, and this doctor also prescribed these medications.

 Unfortunately, prescribing opioids instead of good physical therapy is all too common.
 But wait, before you blame the doctor for not sending people to PT, consider this.
 Most doctors get terrible feedback from their clients about PT.
 Why would that be?
 Because when PT’s are seeing 20-30 patients a day, and only able to spend 10-20 minutes with them, and then have to pass them to an aide or a technician for the most important part (movement), you don’t get great results!
 So doctors stop sending, and who can blame them?

-Here we are, back at why our clinic is built the way it is.
+Here we are, back at why our physical therapy clinic in Scottsdale is built the way it is.
 I’m grateful to our clients and staff, for wanting and expecting more of themselves.
 I’m proud to be a questioner.
 I don’t ever claim to have all the answers, but I’ll find more questions, and hopefully get closer to the right ones.

 For more on habit change, I recently did a podcast where I explain habits and how to change them in a scientific way that is well researched, and available in an easy to understand book called “Atomic Habits.”